mvysny/mvysny.github.io/_posts/2018-2-8-back-to-base-make-sql-great-again.md

 easy to implement more of the finders, such as `findAll(clazz: Class<T>)`, `findBySQL(clazz: Class<T>, where: String)`.
 However, let's focus on the `findById()` for now.

-To obtain the Sql2o's `Connection` (which is a wrapper of JDBC's connection), we simply poll the HikariCP connection pool and use the `db{}` method to start+commit the transaction for us.
+To obtain the JDBI's `Connection` (which is a wrapper of JDBC's connection), we simply poll the HikariCP connection pool and use the `db{}` method to start+commit the transaction for us.
 This will allow us to retrieve beans from the database easily, simply by calling the following statement from anywhere of your code, be it a